 Potential side effects of surgery depend on several factors, including the extent of the operation and the person’s health before surgery.
 Most people will have at least some pain after the operation, but it usually can be controlled with medicines if needed.
 Other problems can include reactions to anesthesia, damage to nearby organs during the operation, bleeding, blood clots in the legs, and skin infections at the incision sites.

 After an APR, you might develop scar tissue (called adhesions) in the abdomen that can cause organs or tissues to stick together.
 This can sometimes cause pain or problems with food moving through the intestines, which can lead to digestive problems.
 If you have cramping, bloating, changes in bowel habits, or nausea and vomiting, be sure to tell your doctor.

 People need a permanent colostomy after an APR.
 This can take some time to get used to and may require some lifestyle adjustments.
 If you have a colostomy, you’ll need help learning how to manage it.
 A specially trained wound, ostomy, continence nurse (WOCN) or enterostomal therapist will usually see you in the hospital before your surgery to discuss the ostomy and to mark a site for the opening.
 They can help you after the operation as well.
-For more information, see our document Colostomy: A Guide.
+For more information, see Colostomy Guide.

 If you are a man, an APR may stop your erections or ability to reach orgasm, or your pleasure at orgasm may become less intense.
 An APR can also damage the nerves that control ejaculation, leading to “dry” orgasms (orgasms without semen).